Deftr1dg3/stealth_stash/README.md

 Pay attention:

 Version for ARM assembled and tested on Mac OS Ventura only and may not work on previous versions of Mac OS.
-Version for x86_64 assembled and tested on Big Sure and will work on this OS and higher.
+Version for x86_64 assembled and tested on Ventura and may not work on previous versions of Mac OS.

 # Download